Landaluce/coursedescriptions/_sources/undergraduate/bscs.rst.txt

 If you decided before Fall 2013 you may use the old Computer Science B.S. curriculum located `here <http://www.luc.edu/cs/academics/undergraduateprograms/bscs/oldcurriculum/>`_.

-If you decided before Fall 2020 but after 2013 you may use the old Computer Science B.S. curriculum located at :doc:`bscsold`
+If you decided before Fall 2020 but after 2013 you may use the old Computer Science B.S. curriculum located at :doc:`bscs_old`

 Major Requirements (61 Credit Hours)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~